This post discusses the transaction models ACID and BASE.

 | Trade-off | Consistency > Availability | Availability > Consistency |

-ACID provides strong consistency for transactions in relational databases, while BASE enables flexible consistency in distributed systems.
-Choosing the appropriate model depends on the application's requirements.
-ACID is suitable for financial and enterprise applications, while BASE is better for web services and scalable applications.
+ACID provides strong consistency for transactions in relational databases, while BASE achieves flexible consistency in distributed systems.
+It is important to choose which model to adopt based on application requirements.
+ACID is suitable for financial and business applications, while BASE is better for web services and scalable applications.